fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - **Brother Against Brother**: Rewards have been changed to more accurately match the narrative.
 - **Entitlement**: Event now correctly completes when scoring 2 or more Treasure Fleet Points.
 - **Grace of the Highlands:** Updated the second option reward to give Happiness Yield on Settlements.
-- **Legacy of the Ancients**: Rewarded Gold Bangle Unit will now match the player’s unlocked tier.
+- **Legacy of the Ancients**: Rewarded Gold Bangle Unit will now match the player's unlocked tier.
 - **Stolen Stones**: Now grants the correct rewards.
 - **The Forever Land**: All Factory Resources, regardless of how they were obtained, will now count towards quest completion.
 Fish no longer count as a Factory Resource for the quest, and Tin now correctly counts as one.
 And finally, the quest description is now updated to say Factory Resource instead of Luxury Goods.
 - **The Man of Destiny**: Added a progress tracker.